approvals/ApprovalTests.cpp/doc/Features.md

 You can now customize how invalid filename characters are converted.
 See [Converting Test Names to Valid FileNames](/doc/Namers.md#converting-test-names-to-valid-filenames)

+### useEmptyFileCreator

+[Empty file](/doc/Writers.md#empty-files) creation is now customizable, for when you are verifying non-text files.

 ## v.10.10.0

 ### Storyboard